Creative Workshop Ideas for Small Groups (That Don't Require an Art Degree)

 These workshop ideas work because they:

-• Are accessible: No special skills required
+• Are accessible: No special skills required, just permission to try

 • Are collaborative: People create together, not in isolation